 Since 2012, we have been supporting Health Education England by delivering drama-based performances focused on inspiring young people to consider a career in health and social care.
 The aim is to challenge stereotypes and give students a much more rounded view of the variety of jobs available so they can decide for themselves whether there’s a career in care that’s right for them.

 Our multi-media performances blend interactive, digital characters (animated and film), video content, images and scenery, all woven together by a team of actors delivering a vibrant performance.
 Students are taken on a memorable journey that explores the career opportunities offered by health and social care.
 The content itself is revisited annually and tailored to meet the recruitment needs of the care workforce.

-Building on the messages of the performance, we recommend that when people leave they are signposted to support mechanisms including their Careers Adviser, relevant websites and other useful resources.
-Also, because parents and carers have the biggest influence on the career choices of young people, we also offer performances which they can attend to learn all about careers in health and social care and support their children.
+Building on the messages of the performances, we recommend that when people leave they are signposted to support mechanisms including their Careers Adviser, relevant websites and other useful resources.
+Also, because parents and carers have the biggest influence on the career choices of young people, we offer performances which they can attend to learn all about careers in health and social care and support their children.